Meet Jim. He's Going to Buy Tradelines.

 First of all, Jim is a fictitious character.
 We're sure you understand this by now.
 Anyway, to answer your question...

-If you want to buy tradelines like Jim did, you'll need to have credit that's without any recent bad remarks, and in general good standing.
+If you want to buy tradelines like Jim did, you'll need to have credit that's without any recent bad remarks, and generally in good standing.
 That means no delinquent auto loans, no recently late or outstanding credit card payments, nothing of that nature.

 Next, you'll want to check your credit report from all three credit unions and make sure they're in sync.
 While each may have different info, there should be no major errors, or any misspellings of your name, incorrect home address, etc..
 Age, date of birth, phone number, employer, and all of those fun facts should line up perfectly across all three reports.